-CSA Staff consideration 5: Improve access to consolidated RTMD by either leveraging the current equity IP model or introducing a new model for data consolidation to improve access to and use of consolidated RTMD.
+CSA Staff consideration 5: Improve access to consolidated RTMD by either leveraging the current equity IP model or introducing a new model for data consolidation.

-41 Please see Appendix A, Figures 9 and 10, which show sharp increases in data distribution and data license revenue.
+43 Please see Appendix A, Figures 9 and 10, which show sharp increases in data distribution and data license revenue.